humbertodias/docker-cobol-gnu/README.md

 # docker-cobol-gnu

-Docker image based on Ubuntu that contains the GNU version of cobol compiler.
+Docker image that contains a GNU version of cobol compiler.

 ### Build